 - You can also consider temporarily disabling services that you think might not be as rewarding.

-You must have seen a dip in the number of clients coming in your salon right now even after your salon has opened its doors .
+You must have seen a dip in the number of clients coming to your salon right now even after your salon has opened its doors.
 And you probably have guessed why – due to the anxiety and fear of contracting Covid-19.

 If your clients can’t come to your salon because of this or any reason, try getting your services to them!
-Which brings us to our next point:
+This brings us to our next point:

 1) Start your salon-at-home services